noble/bleno/README.md

       * ```sudo systemctl stop bluetooth``` (once)
       * ```sudo systemctl disable bluetooth``` (persist on reboot)

-If you're using BlueZ 5.14 or later, you may find that running noble *and* bleno at the same time stops you from retrieving the list of services over BLE.
+If you're using [noble](https://github.com/sandeepmistry/noble) *and* bleno at the same time, connected BLE devices may not be able to retrieve a list of services from the BLE adaptor.
+Check out noble's [documentation on bleno compatibility](https://github.com/sandeepmistry/noble#bleno-compatibility)

 #### Ubuntu/Debian/Raspbian